 1. Simplistic Mantel

 This reclaimed wood mantel is the ideal complement to the rest of the fireplace surround.
 The original saw marks are still seen on the wood, which helps complement the rough texture of the ungauged stone on the surround.
-The simplicity of the mantel itself not only mimics the shape of the stone, it also allows the eye a quiet resting place from the busy nature of the stone below.
+The simplicity of the fireplace mantel itself not only mimics the shape of the stone, it also allows the eye a quiet resting place from the busy nature of the stone below.

 2. Thin Mantel